rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 }
 ```

-We also need to create a migration script in the migration folder.
+We also need to create a migration script in the migration folder:
 `migrations/2_deploy_tokens.js`

 ```